 - 6. The Risk and Term Structure of Interest Rates - 7.
-The Stock Market, the Theory of Rational Expectations, and the Efficient Market Hypothesis - 8.
+The Stock Market, the Theory of Rational Expectations, and the Efficient Markets Hypothesis - 8.
 An Economic Analysis of Financial Structure - 9.
 Financial Crises - 10.
-Economic Analysis of Financial Regulation - 11.
+Banking and the Management of Financial Institutions - 11.
+Economic Analysis of Financial Regulation - 12.
 Banking Industry: Structure and Competition - 13.
-Banking and the Management of Financial Institutions - 14.
-Risk Management with Financial Derivatives - 19.
-The Foreign Exchange Market - 20.
-The International Financial System - 21.
-Quantity Theory, Inflation, and the Demand for Money - 22.
-The IS Curve - 23.
-The Monetary Policy and Aggregate Demand Curves
+Nonbank Finance - 14.
+Financial Derivatives - 15.
+Conflicts of Interest in the Financial Industry - 20.
+The Foreign Exchange Market - 21.
+The International Financial System - 22.
+Quantity Theory, Inflation, and the Demand for Money